alfredomartinezjr/wosostats/resources/how-to-log-stats.md

 6. The template spreadsheet should be 1500 rows long.
 However, if the match you are logging requires more rows and ends up going into blank rows (beyond the ones filled in with “-” hyphens), then guesstimate how many more rows you’ll need and fill them all in with additional “-” hyphens (more on what those are about below).

 #While logging match actions
-1. **IMPORTANT: If you decide to start logging matches, IT IS NOT recommended that you log location data for events in the `poss.location`, `poss.play.destination`, OR `def.location` columns, EXCEPT for `poss.location` data for shots.
+1. **IMPORTANT: If you decide to start logging matches, IT IS NOT recommended that you log location data for events in the `poss.location`, `poss.play.destination`, OR `def.location` columns.
 Logging location data on top of everything else is VERY time-consuming and, while interesting, is not as important as getting a match logged and done, which can be logged for location data later, anyways, as the location data columns will still be there.**
 2. It is **HIGHLY** recommended that you use shorthand keywords and letters for players, actions, and qualifiers.
 For example, in the Excel file it is recommended you write down "pf" for a forward pass instead of typing out "passes.f", or even a shortened nickname for a player with a long name.
   * If you use a shortcut that isn't featured in the metadata above the kickoff (i.e. anything other than "pf", "passes.f" or "pf (passes.f)" for a forward pass) or isn't featured as a shortcut in the definitions.md document, then you will have to search and replace this with a term that is in the metadata section.
 Otherwise, the R code that computes stats from this spreadsheet won't be able to read what your shortcut is.
 3. Start logging actions in the row below the one with “kickoff” in the `poss.action` column.